Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 Learnable parameters 1.4M 113K 271K

 The MLP and TempCNN can be easily tuned by setting a sufficient number of neurons/filters and an appropriate learning rate.
 Since the MLP tends to overfit more easily, we have found that reducing its learning rate to \(1^{-4}\) instead of \(1^{-3}\) was more stable.
 In particular, the use of numerous neurons (1024 or 2048) or filters (128) was found to be efficient even when the number of training samples is relatively small (see discussion in 5).
 For the MLP, we divided the number of neurons by 2 at each layer to reduce the size of the model and improve performances.
-The LTAE is slightly more complex to tune (number of heads, embedding size, final MLP), which is a disadvantage from an operational point of view.
+The LTAE is slightly more complex to tune (number of heads, embedding size, final MLP).
 Setting the number of heads to 6 was the most effective in our case; reducing this number can lead to underfitting, and increasing it can lead to convergence problems (this may, of course, depend on the data set at hand).
 The dimension of query/key vector was set to 8 as in the original paper.
 Similarly, the embedding size was set to 370 (number of features divided by 2).
 As for the other models, we have found that setting the number of neurons in the MLP to a relatively high value (512 instead of 128 in the original paper) was found more efficient.

 3.3 Methods for dealing with imbalanced data↩︎

-Most of the methods used to deal with class imbalance can be grouped into algorithm-level methods (i.e., the training algorithm directly takes the class imbalance into account) and data-level methods (i.e., a modification of the training dataset is done)[34].
-Our analysis focuses on one method from each family.
+Most of the methods used to deal with class imbalance can be grouped into algorithm-level methods (i.e., the training algorithm directly takes the class imbalance into account) and data-level methods (i.e., a modification of the training dataset is done)[35].
+Our analysis mainly focuses on one method from each family.
 The first approach is an algorithmic-level method and consists in using class weights to penalize errors related to the underrepresented classes during training.
 The second strategy, which belongs to the data-level methods, consists in generating synthetic samples from the minority classes.
-We have used the classical algorithm Synthetic Minority Oversampling Technique (SMOTE), which has been widely used for a wide range of applications [35].
+We have used the classical algorithm Synthetic Minority Oversampling Technique (SMOTE), which has been widely used for a wide range of applications [36].
 Finally, we also trained our DL models on our raw dataset without considering the class imbalance problem.

 Note that other methods have been tested and a discussion of their performance is provided in 5.
 In particular, we tested a variant of SMOTE, namely ADASYN [37], without any improvement in our results (see the additional results provided in 4.3).